seansovine/numerical_examples/cpp_matrix/README.md

 _Classes:_

-- Has a Matrix class template representing an $m x n$ matrix with scalar type T, implementing the parentheses operator.
+- A Matrix class template representing an $m x n$ matrix with scalar type T, implementing the parentheses operator.
-- Has a Vector subclass representing a column matrix, implementing the subscript operator.
+- A Vector subclass representing a column matrix, implementing the subscript operator.
 - A `MatrixFunctor<T>` class template that takes a regular function `f` mapping a `T` to a `T` and returns an object that acts like a function `F` that maps a `Matrix<T>` to a `Matrix<T>` by applying `f` component-wise.
-  Like a very basic version of NumPy ufuncs.
+  Like a very basic version of NumPy's universal functions.

 _Operations:_